petersmagnusson/base62/README.md

-# base62.
-Arbitrary inputs, deterministic and close to optimal output.
+# base62 reference implementation

+base62 ``[A-Za-z0-9]`` encoding and decoding.
 Typescript, Go, and Rust versions.

-base62 ``[A-Za-z0-9]`` encoding and decoding.
 Extensive test suite.

 This algorithm has no restrictions on the input.
 The resulting length is only a function of the length of the input (not the contents).
 It works